rmxjohnson/unit-4-game/README.md

 	javascript / jQuery:
-	For each game, we will generate a random target number between 19 & 120 For each game, we will create 4 imageCrystals
+	Each new game will generate a random target number between 19 & 120 Each new game will create 4 imageCrystals
-	Each crystal will be given the class ".crystal-image" Each imageCrystal will be given a source (src) link to the crystal image.
+	Each crystal will be assigned a value between 1 and 12 Each crystal will be given the class ".crystal-image" Each imageCrystal will be given a source (src) link to the crystal image.
 (An array holds a list of the image files) Each imageCrystal will be given a data attribute called data-crystalValue.
 This is a random number between 1 & 12.